 Figure 4.3 shows historic and forecast trends for total productivity in B&NES.
 The Baseline, Upside, and Downside forecasts are set out, as well as a historic comparison with ONS data, and a UK Baseline scenario comparison across the entire period 2000–2035.

-Figure 4.3 Total productivity scenarios, index (2019 = 100)
+Figure 4.3: Total productivity scenarios, index (2019 = 100)